Kyriosity/read-write/readme+/dev/.net/readme+/cs-drawbacks.md

 ## Casting limitations

 - [Named tuples](https://docs.microsoft.com/en-us/archive/msdn-magazine/2017/august/essential-net-csharp-7-0-tuples-explained) and anonymous objects are very handy to submit sporadic composed results, but can't cast to an interface or class.
 - Neither implicit nor explicit downcasting works while JSON (de)serialization legally does this operation.
-Allowing this cast doesn't contradict type safety.
+Allowing this cast doesn't contradict type safety.\
+ToDo: an example with [contravariance](https://learn.microsoft.com/en-us/dotnet/standard/generics/covariance-and-contravariance)

 ## Numbers

 - Does either developer ponder ten(!) primitive whole types when writing ordinary `for (var i = 0; i < count; i++)`?
-- Why 0.1 and 0.2 must be explicitly declared as `decimal` to accurately sum them up?
+- Why 0.1 and 0.2 must be explicitly declared as `decimal` to sum them up accurately? (you may debug to prove)

 Developers should better declare just a *number* and distinguish only the way it's processed: fixed (default) or [floating-point arithmetic](https://docs.oracle.com/cd/E19957-01/806-3568/ncg_goldberg.html).